SamarHassan11/MyReads/README.md

 # MyReads Project

-This is a project Udacity's React Fundamentals course.
+This project is a part of Udacity's React Fundamentals course.

 * install all project dependencies with `npm install`
 * start the development server with `npm start`